Through the Smoky Mountains: Days 18-23

-When we reach Mollies Ridge Shelter, the first shelter of the Smokies, rain begins pouring down.
+Rain starts pouring down as we reach Mollies Ridge Shelter, the first shelter in the Smokies.
 I decide to stay; Silas pushes on to meet up with the rest of the group.
-A sign at the shelter helpfully points to water on one side, and the 'toilet area' down a minefield of a hill on the other.
+A sign at the shelter helpfully points to water on one side, and the ‘toilet area’ down the other.
+There are no privies in Tennessee, and the hill is a minefield of raised dirt piles.

-I wake up to find a tent set up smack o the middle of the toilet area.
+I wake up to find a tent set up smack in the middle of the toilet area.
 Interesting choice of a spot, I think.

 I hike alone through muddy trails in steady rain and fog.
 Ian passes me early in the day, slipping and sliding down the slopes.